 The island suggests some sort of radical transformation is required in order to adapt to the new conditions brought by climate change and humanity’s impact on the planet.
 As it travels around in the new geological era known as the Anthropocene (shaped by humans) landscape, will it find a new home in any of these foreign lands?
 And will it be welcomed?

 Søren Dahlgaard is a Danish artist and curator, who lived in the Maldives for three years with his family working as a tropical farmer, using permaculture methods to environmental regeneration.
 Building on this experience, Dahlgaard creates “action sculptures” and socially engaged artworks using play and absurdity to inspire and prompt reflection about the causes and implications of climate change and displacement issues facing the Maldives, and other low-lying, small island developing states.
 His work has been shown in solo and group exhibitions around world, including the 2013 Venice Biennale and Art + Climate= Change 2015.
-Dahlgaard is currently completing a doctorate at the Victorian College of the Arts, University of Melbourne.
+Dahlgaard also holds a doctorate from the Victorian College of the Arts, University of Melbourne.